arnold-c/reproducible-research/guideline.md

 ## Git client

 Now you have `git` installed, there are a number of ways to use it.
 The easiest way is to use a client, which allows you to use buttons instead of typing code.
 They also provide a visual for more complicated ideas, such as branching, greatly simplifying the process.
-I prefer to use the SourceTree client, but you can use others.
+I prefer to use the [SourceTree](https://www.sourcetreeapp.com/) client, but you can use others.

+## Creating a repository

+If everything has gone well until now, you're ready to create a project repository.
+This is where all your code, all your data, all your output files, everything, should live.
+Whilst you can create a repository directly on your computer, I would advise against this as it causes additional headaches when you want to connect it with Github.
+Instead, create the remote repository first on Github.

+- Go to www.github.com and click the `+` and *"New repository"*.
+- Choose a project name
+- Decide whether you want it to be a public or private project (choose private if working on PHO data and research, as you can always convert it to public later)
+- Initialize with a README file

+### Connecting to Github

+If you are using SourceTree, there are two ways to connect your computer to your Github repositories.
+I would recommend the first option, as it makes *cloning* repositories (making a copy on your local computer) easier in the future, as you don't have to go to Github each time to find the *HTTPS/SSH* address.

+**Method 1**

+1. Go to *Tools -> Options -> Authentification* in SourceTree and add your Github account details
+2. Leave the preferred protocol at *"HTTPS"* for the moment, unless you know what you're doing with SSH keys
+3. Now open a new tab, click on *Remote*, and you should see your repositories listed
+4. Clone the repositories that you'd like to work on

+> **Note:** Now SourceTree and Github are connected, you shouldn't have to do the first few steps - just go to step 3.

+**Method 2**

+1. Go to your repository on Github and click on the green *"Clone or download"* button
+2. Copy the *HTTPS* address (your settings should say *"Clone with HTTPS"* above it, otherwise click *"Use HTTPS"*)
+3. Go to SourceTree, open a new tab, and click on *"Clone"*
+4. Paste the *HTTPS* address into the *"Source Path / URL:"* box
+5. Click on the *"Clone"* button at the bottom

 ## Basic commands